-In our never-ending search for the perfect gin cocktail, we will spare no effort.
-The Barcelona gin team (guided by our faithful gin dog, Ruddles) are constantly searching for new gins and out of the ordinary cocktail recipes that will elevate gin into a thing of pure beauty.
+In our never-ending search for the perfect cocktail, the Barcelona gin team (guided by our faithful gin dog, Ruddles) is constantly searching for new gins and out-of-the-ordinary recipes.
 And the wonderful thing about gin is that (unlike vodka) its unlimited flavour combinations and subtle infusions mean it is now one of the most versatile cocktail spirits out there.
 Gone are the days when we simply poured Gordons (paid link) into a gin and tonic with a few lumps of ice.
 These days, gin is high art.
-It is now made from everything from cows milk to seaweed and infused with everything from chili peppers to lobster (yes, really!)
+It is made from everything from cow’s milk to seaweed and infused with everything from chilli peppers to lobster (yes, really).
+But sometimes you just want to go back to a classic, like the gimlet.

-But for some of us, we just keep going back to the classics.
 That’s why we want to share with you a simple recipe that offers a clever slant on an established classic gin cocktail.
-Most of us will already be familiar with the iconic Gimlet, full of tart, limey acidity and lots of gin.
+Most of us will already be familiar with the iconic gimlet, full of tart, limey acidity and lots of gin.
 But here’s a nice twist on the original which softens the tartness by adding some simple syrup.
 And a handful of muddled basil leaves gives it a lovely earth taste which counters some of the acidity.
 This is the perfect drink to bridge the gap between summer and winter – well worth a try.

 - Basil leaves